tc39/proposal-signals/README.md

 This section describes each of the APIs exposed to JavaScript, in terms of the algorithms that they implement.
 This can be thought of as a proto-specification, and is included at this early point to nail down one possible set of semantics, while being very open to changes.

 Some aspects of the algorithm:
-- The order of reads of Signals within a computed is significant, and is observable in the order that three types of callbacks (`effect`, `equals` and `new Signal.Computed`) are executed.
+- The order of reads of Signals within a computed is significant, and is observable in the order that three types of callbacks (`notify`, `equals` and the first parameter to `new Signal.Computed`/`new Signal.Effect`) are executed.
 This means that the sources of a computed Signal must be stored as an ordered set, with duplicates removed.
 - These three callbacks might all throw exceptions, and these exceptions are propagated in a predictable manner to the calling JS code.
 The exceptions do *not* halt execution of this algorithm or leave the graph in a half-processed state.
-For `effect`, that exception is sent to the `.set()` call which triggered it, using an AggregateError if multiple exceptions were thrown.
+For `notify`, that exception is sent to the `.set()` call which triggered it, using an AggregateError if multiple exceptions were thrown.
 The others are stored in the value of the Signal, to be rethrown when read, and such a rethrowing Signal can be marked `~clean~` just like any other with a normal value.
-- The data structures are heavily circular, and some use of WeakRefs (for the sets representing sinks?) would be required to enable automatic garbage collection of non-effect computed Signals when the other parts of the graph remain alive.
+- The data structures are heavily circular, and some changes would be required to enable automatic garbage collection of non-effect computed Signals when the other parts of the graph remain alive. (*TODO* make these changes once we find the right algorithm, if possible.)

 ### Hidden global state

 Signal algorithms need to reference certain global state.
 In JavaScript specification terms, we refer to these as fields of the execution context.

-- `computing`: A computed Signal currently being reevaluated due to a `.get` call, or `undefined`.
+- `computing`: The innermost computed or effect Signal currently being reevaluated due to a `.get` call, or `undefined`.
 Initially `undefined`.
-- `notifying`: Boolean denoting whether there is an `effect` callback currently executing.
+- `notifying`: Boolean denoting whether there is an `notify` callback currently executing.
 Initially `false`.

 ### The `Signal` class

 `Signal` is an abstract class whose constructor throws.
 All Signals are either state Signals or computed Signals.
 They have a common structure and `get` algorithm, described below.

-#### Common hidden fields
+#### Hidden fields

 - `value`: The previous cached value of the Signal, or `~uninitialized~` for a never-read computed Signal.
 The value may be an exception which gets rethrown when the value is read.
+Always `undefined` for effect signals.
-- `state`: May be `~clean~`, `~checked~` or `~dirty~`.
+- `state`: May be `~clean~`, `~checked~`, `~computing~`, `~disposed~` or `~dirty~`.
 State Signals are always `~clean~`.
+Only effects go into the `~disposed~` state.
 - `sources`: An ordered set of Signals which this Signal depends on.
 For state Signals, this will be the empty set.
 - `sinks`: An ordered set of Signals which depend on this Signal.
-These will all be computed Signals.
+For effect signals, this will be the empty set.
 - `equals`: The equals method provided in the options, defaulting to `Object.is`.

 #### Method: `Signal.prototype.get`

-1. If the current execution context is `notifying` or if this Signal is `recalculating`, throw an exception.
+1. If the current execution context is `notifying` or if this Signal has the state `~computing~`, or if this signal is an Effect and `computed` is not undefined, throw an exception.
 1. If `computing` is not `undefined`, add this Signal to `computing`'s `sources` set, and add `computing` to this Signal's `sinks` set.
 1. If this Signal's state is `~dirty~` or `~checked~`: Repeat the following steps until this Signal is `~clean~`:
     1. Recurse up via `sources` to find the deepest, left-most (i.e. earliest observed) recursive source which is marked `~dirty~` (cutting off search when hitting a `~clean~` Signal, and including this Signal as the last thing to search).